About cancer stem cells

 Cancer stem cells, like all stem cells, are unspecialised and can divide and renew themselves, as well as giving rise to specialised cells.

-This type of stem cells represent a small proportion of the types of cell found in a tumour, and can replicate tumour cells, causing tumours to grow and spread.
+This type of stem cell represent a small proportion of the types of cell found in a tumour, and can replicate tumour cells, causing tumours to grow and spread.
 Cancer stem cells are considered resistant to drug and radiotherapy treatments, and therefore can be left behind after the course of cancer treatment comes to an end, allowing the tumour to regrow and spread around the body.

 Cancer stem cell research